 2018 Artist Fellows will be required to move into their assigned apartments on January 15, 2018.

-The Tulsa Artist Fellowship is a one year fellowship with an option to renew for a second and third year.
+The Tulsa Artist Fellowship is a one year fellowship with an option to apply for a modified second and third year.

-For 2018, TAF will award fellowships in two categories: Visual Arts and Writing.
+For 2018, TAF will award fellowships in two categories: Visual Arts and Literary Arts.

 For Visual Artists, fellowships will be awarded in Public and/or Gallery Oriented Visual Artists of all kinds.

-For Writers, TAF will award fellowships to writers focused on Creative Nonfiction, Fiction, Graphic Novel, Young-Adult Fiction, Poetry, and Play/Screen Writing.
+For Literary Artists, TAF will award fellowships to writers focused on Creative Nonfiction, Fiction, Graphic Novel, Young-Adult Fiction, Poetry, and Play/Screen Writing.

 The TAF committee encourages applicants at all stages of their career to apply.